hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Particles and shapes.md

 ## `TThreadParticle` (`FGeometryParticle`, `FGeometryParticleHandle`)
 It is an alias of `FGeometryParticle` if the thread is external or of type `FGeometryParticleHandle` if the thread is internal.

+# Shapes

+## `FShapeInstanceProxy`
+`FShapeInstanceProxy` is a Game-Thread object.

+It contains the per-shape data associated with a single shape on a particle.
+This contains data like the collision / query filters, material properties etc.

+Every particle holds one `FShapeInstanceProxy` object for each geometry they use.
+If the particle has a Union of geometries there will be one `FShapeInstanceProxy` for each geometry in the union.
+(Except ClusteredUnions - these are not flattened because they contain their own query acceleration structure.)

+## `FShapeInstance`
+`FShapeInstance` is a Physics-Thread object.

+It contains the per-shape data associated with a single shape on a particle.
+This contains data like the collision / query filters, material properties etc.

+Every particle holds one `FShapeInstance` object for each geometry they use.
+If the particle has a Union of geometries there will be one `FShapeInstance` for each geometry in the union.
+(Except ClusteredUnions - these are not flattened because they contain their own query acceleration structure.)